A perturbation theory for the Anderson model: Why a perturbation theory for the Anderson model?

 \section{Why a perturbation theory for the Anderson model?}

-There is a very nice and straightforward interpretation of the current obtained from the second order kernels (e.g. Ref. \cite{Kern12}) in terms of energy conserving one-electron processes: If $a, b$ are quantum dot states with particle numbers $N(b) = N(a) +1$, and if the dot is in the state $a$, then electrons can tunnel from the leads to the dot in case their energy equals the difference $E_b - E_a$.
+There is a nice and straightforward interpretation of the current $I^{(2)}$ obtained from the second order kernels as the net effect of energy conserving one electron processes: If $a, b$ are quantum dot states with particle numbers $N(b) = N(a) +1$, and if the dot is in the state $a$, then electrons can tunnel from the leads to the dot in case their energy equals the difference $E_b - E_a$.
 On the other hand, {\em unoccupied} electron levels in the leads with this energy are needed for the inverse process.
-A difference between the chemical potentials of the two leads gives rise to an effective current ''$I^{(2)}$'' of electrons across the quantum dot.
-Strictly speaking, the perturbation theory {\em is} the link between the object $I^{(2)}$, which can be understood so nicely, and the final exact model of the current used within the real-time approach.
-This was my initial and main motivation for trying to see why exactly the statement of the perturbation theory is correct.
-The proof implies that indeed $I^{(2)}$ is closely related to the exact current.
-(On the other hand, I admit that the statement of the perturbation theory was perfectly plausible.)

-Recently, I noticed that it has been maintained that spin-flip scattering processes as assumed in Ref. \cite{Kondo64} are essentially {\em contained} in the SIAM with the conventional tunneling Hamiltonian, Ref. \cite{Bruus} (section 10.5.1).
-The coefficients of the spin-flip scattering processes obtained by the argumentation in this Ref. are of second order in the tunneling Hamiltonian.
-This might give rise to a zero bias anomaly in the transport which originates from the fourth order in the tunneling Hamiltonian.
-However, not any zero bias anomaly was seen in Ref. \cite{Koller_Diss} by the fourth order theory, applied to the SIAM.
-The perturbation theory might be used for a serious attack on the statement that spin-flip scattering processes can be derived from the Anderson model.
+The rate of processes with the initial state $a$ and final state $b$ is proportional to the number of available occupied (unoccupied) electron levels in the leads with fitting energy.
+The probabilities of finding the dot in the possible states are obtained by the condition that in spite of the tunneling processes the effective change of the probabilities is zero.
+As an example, in the case of the spinless quantum dot with only the states $0$ and $1$ the second order quantum master equation in the stationary limit up to second order reads:

+The stationary electron current onto lead $l$ is obtained in a second step by balancing the absolute number of one electron processes during which the particle number on this particular lead changes.

+On the other hand, the definition of the stationary current $I_l$ across the quantum dot within the real time approach is abstract, even the existence is non-trivial.
+The central statement of the perturbation theory connects the objects $I_l$ and $I_l^{(2)}$.

+One unsystematic possibility to take into account simultaneous tunneling of {\em two} electrons is the following (Ref. \cite{Report12}): Assume a quantum dot with the states $\sigma, \bar{\sigma}$, $\sigma \in \{ \uparrow,\downarrow \}$ with not necessarily equal energies $E_\sigma$.
+If the quantum dot is in the state $\sigma$, then an electron of the opposite spin might tunnel from an occupied level $\nu_{\bar{\sigma}}$ in the leads onto the dot while the electron on the dot leaves it towards an unoccupied level $\nu_\sigma$ in one of the leads.
+The equation expressing the energy conservation reads: